maistra/maistra-test-tool/README.md

 - All case numbers are mapped in the `test_cases.go` file.
 Users can run a single test with the `-run [case number]` flag, e.g. `go -test -run 15 -timeout 1h -v`.
 - The testdata `samples` and `samples_extend` are pulling from [Istio 1.4.6](https://github.com/istio/istio/releases/tag/1.4.6) and [Istio 1.4 Doc](https://archive.istio.io/v1.4/docs/tasks/).

+## A note on multiarch development
+All image references need to point to a valid s390x/ppc64le image.
+In the case of new images added to maistra test tool, or to change image registry locations, use this template to make the latest maistra-1.1-Z or maistra-1.1-P branches.
+Edit the imageSourceList file to resolve the images to the correct source for your architecture column 1 is for x86 image locations, column 2 is for the alternate architecture location.
+After your image sources are added to imageSourceList run ./changeImageSources.sh.
+This will sed through the various yaml files replacing the sources in column 1 with column 2.
+Use revertImageSourceList.sh to move the other way.

 ## License